Izenda7Series/docs/install/doc_hosting_izenda_yourself.rst

 *  Processor: 4 Core CPU (3.6Ghz)
 *  RAM: 16 GB
-*  Free Hard Disk Space: 100 MB
+*  Izenda Application Hard Disk Space: ~100 MB	|br|
+   + Additional Hard Disk Space for your Database(s)

 .. note::

-    This is the minimum recommended for both the Database and the API servers.
-Your actual needs may vary based on the size of your database(s) and the number of concurrent users.
+    Above are the minimum recommended for both the Database and the API servers.
+Actual needs may vary based on the size of your database(s) and the number of concurrent users.

 Software Requirements
 ------------------------------